Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

    The template included a single line `index.js` which performs the import for the served web page.

 Since wasm-pack handles all of the compilation, what else is there?
-The Rust crate is using the library type `cdyn` (C dynamic library) which hints that interactions use the C ABI (or at least some step of the compilation pipeline).
+The Rust crate is using the library type `cdyn` (C dynamic library) which hints that interactions use the C ABI (or at least some step of the compilation pipeline does).

 Wasm is highly modular, and appropriately there are a number crates that provide necessary and/or nice-to-have bindings for the web platform.
 `web_sys` is an auto-generated crate that translates all browser JS functions to Rust functions.
 This includes e.g. accessing elements in the DOM or using the browser console for printing.
-(There is no `stdout` in the browser, so `println!` is not possible).
+(Since there is no `stdout` in the browser, `println!` is not possible).
-That is also the crate `js_sys` for pure JS bindings.
+There is also the crate `js_sys` for pure JS bindings.

-The crate `console_error_panic_hook` improves the development process by changing the output for runtime panics.
+The crate `console_error_panic_hook` improves the development process by changing the output of runtime panics.
-By default the console output is rather cryptic.
+By default, the console output is rather cryptic.
 The crate adds enough context information about the stack trace, source file and line numbers to make debugging panics much easier.
-And with some feature flag magic, it can only be included in dev to reduce the Wasm file size of the production build.
+And with some feature flag magic, it can be included only for development builds to reduce the Wasm file size of the production build.

 I haven't really used the last crate, but the initial tests looked interesting:
-`wasm-bindgen-test` allows to specify tests that run in a headless browsers.
+`wasm-bindgen-test` allows you to specify tests that run in a headless browsers.
-This is quite helpful for writing end-to-end tests of the Wasm functionality but I did not have the time to play with it.
+This could be quite helpful for writing end-to-end tests of the Wasm functionality but I did not have the time to play with it.
 *Yet*.

 ## Bring the game to life in the browser
 The Rust crate already simulates the game in the console.
 But nobody looks there, so let's add some nicer visuals.
 ### Handing Strings from Wasm to JS
-The easiest way to do that is to just move the printing from the console output to a text element of the site.
+The easiest way to do that is to just move the printing from the console output to a text element on the site.
 So I write a minimal amount of JS, that takes the output of `game.prettier_state()` and sets the `textContent` of a `<pre>` element.
 Wrap that in a closure and recursively call `requestAnimationFrame(closure)` to run the simulation at a stable 60 FPS.
-We made a poor man's canvas!
+Now I am rendering on a poor man's canvas!

 ```javascript
 function game(wasm) {